varabyte/kobweb/README.md

 ![Markdown filled callout](https://github.com/varabyte/media/raw/main/kobweb/images/widgets/callout-filled.png)

-You can also combine any of the standard variants with an additional matching link variant (e.g.
-`LeftBorderedCalloutVariant.then(MatchingLinkCalloutVariant))`) to make it so that any hyperlinks inside the callout will match the color of the callout itself:
+When specifying a callout variant in code, you can combine any of the standard variants with an additional matching link variant (e.g. `LeftBorderedCalloutVariant.then(MatchingLinkCalloutVariant))`) to make it so that any hyperlinks inside the callout will match the color of the callout itself:

 ![Markdown matching link callouts](https://github.com/varabyte/media/raw/main/kobweb/images/widgets/callouts-matching-link.png)

-If you prefer any of these styles over the default, you can set the `variant` parameter in the `SilkCalloutBlockquoteHandler`, for example here we set it to the outlined variant:
+If you prefer any of these styles over the default, you can set the `variant` parameter in the `SilkCalloutBlockquoteHandler`.
+For example, here we set it to the outlined variant:

 ```kotlin
 kobweb {